 Setting up on your own and starting a business is something that so many people consider, yet relatively few actually do.
 I always knew that I did not want to spend my life working for someone else.
 I knew that I wanted to work for myself and run my own business.
 Equally, I did not know how to do it, or what to do.
 I kept watching, learning and trying and as I did so my family kept growing and growing.
 Attempts at setting up have seen varying degrees of commitment and results.
-Most didn’t require any capital at all and only one, or perhaps two, required small business loans.
-By the time we managed to get on the small business unicycle and developed the skills to keep it moving and balanced, we also had 13 children in tow.
+Most didn’t require any capital at all and only one, or perhaps two, required small business loans from firms like Lending Valley. the time we managed to get on the small business unicycle and developed the skills to keep it moving and balanced, we also had 13 children in tow.

 There is not a doubt at all that working for ourselves has opened up a wealth of opportunity and benefits that we would not have had were we to stay in the world of employment.
 Our original plan was to create a business that we could work on from home, enabling us to support ourselves once we had achieved our long-held dream of moving to a smallholding in Ireland.
 We worked on this dream for over a decade but, when the house was finally on the market and it came to the crunch, we pulled out.
 Why?
 Because during the period it took for us to get to the point that we were finally on the cusp of realising the dream we had worked for for so long, we had discovered a great love of travel.